 It was one of the darkest times in my life and my loved ones rallied to let me know I wasn’t alone.

-wanted a dragon onesie so I ordered one.
-It doesn’t
+At some point during my isolation, I decided I wanted a dragon onesie so I ordered one.
+It doesn’t quite fit but it was good enough for a picture |

 I ended up getting the whole laundry list of symptoms: head and chest congestion, head ache, severe tiredness/lethargy, abdominal cramping and diarrhea, joint pain, loss of taste and smell, loss of appetite; but I never did get a fever.